Riebeckite

 Riebeckite is a sodium-rich member of the amphibole group of silicate minerals, chemical formula Na2(Fe2+3Fe3+2)Si8O22(OH)2.
 It forms a solid solution series with magnesioriebeckite.
 It crystallizes in the monoclinic system, usually as long prismatic crystals showing a diamond-shaped cross section, but also in fibrous, bladed, acicular, columnar, and radiating forms.
 Its Mohs hardness is 5.0–6.0, and its specific gravity is 3.0–3.4.
-Cleavage is perfect, two directions in the shape of a diamond; fracture is uneven, splintery.
+Cleavage is perfect, two directions in the shape of a rhombus; fracture is uneven, splintery.
 It is often translucent to nearly opaque.

 Name and discovery

-Riebeckite was first described in 1888 for an occurrence on Socotra Island, Aden Governorate, Yemen, and named after German explorer Emil Riebeck (1853–1885).
+Riebeckite was first described in 1888 for an occurrence on Socotra Island, Aden Governorate, Yemen, and named for German explorer Emil Riebeck (1853–1885).

-The mineral is also known as crocidolite.
+The mineral, particularly its fibrous form, is also known as crocidolite.

 Occurrence

 Riebeckite typically forms dark-blue elongated to fibrous crystals in highly alkali granites, syenites, rarely in felsic volcanics, granite pegmatites and schist.
 It occurs in banded iron formations as the asbestiform variety crocidolite (blue asbestos).
 It occurs in association with aegirine, nepheline, albite, arfvedsonite in igneous rocks; with tremolite, ferro-actinolite in metamorphic rocks; and with grunerite, magnetite, hematite, stilpnomelane, ankerite, siderite, calcite, chalcedonic quartz in iron formations.